 - To have due consideration for carers when they are our patients

 - To have carer-friendly policies and practices in place for our staff

-To further support carers of inpatients at SASH, we have implemented a carer’s passport entitling them to extra support if they require it as an inpatient.
+To further support carers who are providing care to inpatients at SASH, we have implemented a carer’s passport entitling them to extra support during the admission.
 Some support may be site specific.
 The support available includes:

-- Accessing the Three Archers restaurant for takeaway food (only food made on-site).
+Accessing a discount at the Three Archers Arches restaurant (only food made on-site).